-The Student Code of Conduct (“Code”) and associated processes are designed to promote the values of the University, enforce the standards of behavior on and off campus as well as encourage students to reflect on decisions and improve decision-making in the future.
+The Student Code of Conduct (“Code”) and associated processes are designed to promote the values of the University, enforce the standards of behavior on and off campus as well as encourage students to reflect on decisions and improve decision making in the future.
 The Code exists to set forth prohibited conduct and specify the educational processes for determining responsibility for alleged violations of regulations.
 The Code outlines a disciplinary process that promotes and provides an educational experience that facilitates the development of individual students and student organizations.

 On May 6, 2020, the U.S. Department of Education issued new regulations that defined sexual harassment under Title IX.
-The issuance of these new regulations, resulted in the Nevada System of Higher Education (“NSHE” see Definition 13) making revisions to NSHE’s policy against sexual harassment, including the complaint procedure, so that it complies with the new Title IX regulations on sexual harassment.
+The issuance of these new regulations, resulted in the Nevada System of Higher Education (“NSHE” see Definition 18) revising NSHE’s policy against sexual harassment, including the complaint procedure, so that it complies with the new Title IX regulations on sexual harassment.

-The University also has made revisions to its Student Code of Conduct so that it complies with the NSHE policy and the new Title IX regulations regarding sexual harassment.
-Except as otherwise provided, Section II through Section IV do not apply to “sexual harassment” under Title IX, the requirements and procedures of which are stated in Section VII.
+The University has also revised its Student Code of Conduct so that it complies with the NSHE policy and the new Title IX regulations regarding sexual harassment.
+Except as otherwise provided, Section II through Section IV do not apply to “sexual harassment” under Title IX, the requirements, and procedures of which are stated in Section VII.
 Section II states the scope and authority and jurisdiction of the University for non-Title IX sexual harassment cases.
 Section III enumerates the conduct prohibited under the Student Code of Conduct, including unlawful discrimination and unlawful harassment that does not constitution Title IX “sexual harassment” under Section VII.
 Section IV contains the complaint and investigation procedures for prohibited conduct enumerated in Section III, including complaints of unlawful discrimination and sexual harassment that do not constitute Title IX “sexual harassment” under Section VII.
 Subsection VII sets forth the University’s sexual harassment policy under Title IX, defines “sexual harassment” under Title IX, describes the remedies and supportive measures available in a Title IX sexual harassment matter, and describes the requirements and procedures for a Title IX sexual harassment complaint, investigation, informal resolution, live hearing, and appeal.